Visiting the Palenque ruins should be high on your list of things to do in Chiapas.

 If you plan to explore every inch of the ruins, I recommend packing some snacks to keep you going, too.

-Palenque is becoming a popular place to base yourself to explore the surrounding area thanks to its abundance of amenities and it’s new airport.
+Palenque is becoming a popular place to base yourself to explore the surrounding area thanks to its abundance of stunning natural beauty.
 I spent three days here and tried to fill them with as much sightseeing as possible.

 The Palenque ruins are definitely a whole day.
 Even if you start early, you’ll still likely spend at least four hours wandering around.
 We went in the morning and then spent the afternoon relaxing, reading, and drinking a few cold beers.